 And then there’s a few other added benefits – a saving in travel time, and also having to find babysitters.

 You also have the benefit of being able to choose the therapist who looks most suited to you, without worrying about where they are physically located.

-Advantages of Online/Skype sessions:
+Advantages of Video/Online sessions

 – Online sessions allow you to choose your absolute best choice and most appropriate Psychologist for your particular issues, no matter where you live